AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/user-guide/configure.md

 ![select same namespace](../images/user-guide/identity-type.png)

 In the event that more than one identity is available within a namespace, make sure to select the correct identity field for your use case.
 For example, two email identities are available within the email namespace, a work and personal email.
 Depending on the use case, a personal email is more likely to be filled in and be more useful in individual predictions.
-This means I would select `EMAIL (personalEmail.address)` as my identity.
+This means that `EMAIL (personalEmail.address)` would be selected as the identity.

 ![Dataset key not selected](../images/user-guide/select-identity.png)